 Our Jasmine Black Jewel is a "fresh" tea made to local customs and a real treat.
 High-grade Mei Zhan varietal leaves were processed to a black tea in April and held for fresh jasmine flower scenting.
-As jasmine is so popular stateside, we felt it may be time to bring this tea in once again.
-The black tea was grown on a farm in the mountains near Fuzhou, in Fujian Province, at an elevation of about 800 meters.
-The tea maker once specialized in jasmine teas.
-The varietal is strong, has a rich base black taste and it does very well with jasmine.
-Lot # 6.
+As jasmine is so popular, we felt it may be time to bring this tea in once again.
+The black tea was grown on a farm in the mountains near Fuzhou, in Fujian Province, at an elevation of about 1400 meters.
+The varietal used to make this tea is strong in body & slow growing.
+This results in a rich base black tea taste and it joins very well with jasmine.
+Lot #8.
+Tea is 2018 harvest.

-Why we selected this particular lot: The tea maker once specialized in jasmine teas and is recognized for his skill.
-His black tea is highest grade and matches well with jasmine.
-He farms organically and does not typically export his teas.
+Why we selected this particular lot.
+The tea maker once specialized in jasmine teas and is recognized for his skill.
+His black tea is highest grade and it matches well with jasmine.
+He farms organically and does not export his teas.
 It is a "fresh tea", made early in the spring, to local customs and as such offers a glimpse into Chinese tea culture.
-The varietal - Mei Zhan - is a special tasting tea and is increasingly hard to find as it is slow growing and difficult to properly process (it very quickly gets a "baked" taste when fired).
+The varietal - Mei Zhan - is a special tasting tea and is increasingly hard to find as it is difficult to properly process as it very quickly gets a "baked" taste when fired).

 Interesting facts about our selection: Our lot is handmade, grown on a small farm in Fujian province.
 It is a "fresh tea" made to local customs.
-You will find taste qualities in this black that you will not find elsewhere.
 The tea maker is a true craftsman.
-The farm uses organic, traditional farming practices.
-Varietal is slow growing.
-Grows at elevations of 800 to 1100 meters.
+The jasmine scenting process entailed 5 repetitions to gain its finished aroma.
+Farm uses organic, traditional farming practices.

 Taste profile.
 It will invigorate one as a good black tea should; it will also calm and soothe as the jasmine flower does so well.
 Flavor is a balanced blending of black leaf and jasmine, naturally sweet, nuanced and smooth.
 The finish is clean, fresh and lingering.

-Brewing suggestions: For 8 up to 8 ounces of water, we recommend 3 grams of leaf.
+Brewing suggestions: For up to 8 ounces of water, we recommend 3 grams of leaf.
+For a teapot, a rounded tablespoon.
 Use water at a temperature of 195-205 F and steep the leaves for 2- 3 minutes and taste.
 The more nuanced notes of the tea will come through with a shorter steep.
 Longer steeps will bring more body into your cup.
+Should provide multiple steeps!